juriad/advent2022/README.md

 The task was trivial; I mostly just fought with the language.
 I wanted to start the program from the command line instead of the IDE.

+## Day 2 - Genie

+I chose Genie because I tried a few languages before it and none worked - compilation problems mostly.
+Genie is a pretty ugly language.
+It does not have much of documentation but has lots of possibilities due to its binding and Vala ecosystem.
+I fought with passing two dicts to a function - there were too many commas.

+The task itself was fine.
+I expected bigger deviation and search through the space of all options, but it is just the second day.

 # Lists

 ## Language pool